Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Generating the Stream Encrypting Key

-On the sending side SEK, Salt and KEK are generated the following way:
+On the sending side SEK, Salt and KEK are generated in the following way:

 ~~~~~~~~~~~
 SEK  = PRNG(KLen)
 Salt = PRNG(128)
-KEK = PBKDF2(passphrase, LSB(64,Salt), Iter, Klen)
+KEK = PBKDF2(passphrase, LSB(64,Salt), Iter, KLen)
 ~~~~~~~~~~~

 where

 - PBKDF2 is the PKCS#5 Password Based Key Derivation Function {{RFC2898}},
 - passphrase is the pre-shared passphrase,
-- Salt is the field of the KM message,
+- Salt is a field of the KM message,
 - LSB(n, v) is the function taking n least significant bits of v,
 - Iter=2048 defines the number of iterations for PBKDF2,
-- KLen is the field of the KM message.
+- KLen is a field of the KM message.

 ~~~~~~~~~~~
 Wrap = AESkw(KEK, SEK)